jindrichmynarz/dissertation/parts/geocoding.md

 Since we practice separation of concerns, the geocoder expects a reasonably clean input.
 It is the responsibility of data preparation to structure and normalize the geocoded postal addresses.
 This effort has benefits for many tasks, not geocoding only.
-Instead of ad hoc cleaning during geocoding we thus prepared the postal addresses as part of the ETL pre-processing, as described in [@sec:transformation].
+Instead of ad hoc cleaning during geocoding we thus prepared the postal addresses as part of the ETL pre-processing, as described in [Section @sec:transformation].

 The geocoder generates the queries to Elasticsearch from its input addresses.
 Since every property of the addresses is optional, the queries can be generated in several ways, depending on the semantics associated with the properties.